Genetic Counseling, M.S.

 The Genetic Counseling Program Comprehensive Assessment evaluates the Program Learning Outcomes through assessment of the following curricular areas that require the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles to their professional development.

-- First Year Learning Portfolio: in the first year of graduate study, students maintain an electronic portfolio of clinical observation and reflection papers, first year annotated open reading assignment, family interview paper, service learning activities, extra-curricular education opportunities, etc. Each Portfolio is reviewed with application of a rubric that documents first year progress toward the Learning Outcomes.
+- First Year Learning Portfolio: in the first year of graduate study, students maintain an electronic portfolio of clinical observation and reflection papers, first year annotated open reading assignment, family interview paper, service-learning activities, education outreach, etc. Each Portfolio is reviewed with application of a rubric that documents first year progress toward the Learning Outcomes.

 - Clinical Fieldwork Evaluation: second year students are assigned five clinical rotations in prenatal, pediatric, adult and specialty clinic settings.
 Clinical fieldwork evaluation is performed by certified genetic counselors centered on the Learning Outcomes.
 Students meet with the Program Director or Assistant Director, Fieldwork each semester at which time the clinical fieldwork evaluations and case logbooks are reviewed, documenting progress/attainment of the learning outcomes.